peaceknight05/Uncia/README.md

 ### /join

 Joins a match in a channel (the channel it is used in).
 Does nothing if there is not a match in the channel, or if the user is already in the match.

+### /define

+Look up defintions of a word.
+(If there are too many definitions it may be truncated.)